juei-dev/adsbmonitor/README.md

   - Changed button positions a bit on the map.
   - Added also a COVR button to the map (bottom left) which will toggle receiver coverage lines on and off.
 This differes slightly to the receivers / antenna circular distance / direction graph, because that is on a flat plane base and the map coverage is in spheroid base.

+Jan 6th, 2022:
+  - Slight change to presentation of receiver coverage on the map.

 ## Current features